kuzzleio/documentation-old/api-reference/source/includes/_authController.md

 }
 ```

-Authenticate a user with a defined **passportjs** authentication strategy.
+Authenticates a user with a defined **passportjs** authentication strategy.
 See [passportjs.org](http://www.passportjs.org/) for more details about authentication strategies.

 Strategies are implemented as [plugins](https://github.com/kuzzleio/kuzzle/blob/master/docs/plugins.md).